testcookbook/testcookbook.github.io/book/glossary/glossary.markdown

 : A programming language that gained popularity for ability to modify website on the browser.

+RSpec
+: A framework for testing using Ruby

 Ruby
 : A programming language

 Selenium
 : A webdriver framework that allows simple commands to be sent to the browser.

+TDD
+: see Test Driven Development

+Test Driven Development
+: This is a software development process where you would write a test for the function you want to complete.
+Then you would write code to make that test pass.
+This will allow you quickly validate if your code is working as intended.